-Heat Conduction Through a Wall (FEAScript Platform)
+Heat Conduction Through a Wall Tutorial (Visual Editor)

 Introduction

 The example uses the same mathematical model as described in the JavaScript API tutorial - a steady-state heat transfer problem through a wall with a convection boundary condition at the inner wall and a constant temperature at the outer wall.
-This visual platform approach provides the same results as the JavaScript API implementation but allows you to set up and solve the problem without writing any code.
+This visual platform approach produces the same results as the JavaScript API implementation but allows you to set up and solve the problem without writing any code.

-Step-by-Step Tutorial
+Tutorial

 Follow these steps to load and run the Heat Conduction in a 1D Wall simulation: